NEWS

 ‘Even before there was a well-publicised energy crisis, we wanted to make products using less energy,’ explains our Founding Director Gordon Tait.
 ‘So there’s a lot of feel-good factor in this for us.
 We also knew there would be a return on investment after about 5 years,’ he continues.
 ‘For us, the long-term game plan is for our operations to be powered by the sun’.

 Following the solar installation on our showroom roof, we also installed solar on the Thomastown factory roof 5.5 years ago.
 Starting with 100 panels, which produced around 12-15 kWh/day, we doubled the capacity about 18 months ago.
-Currently, 200 panels bump our solar input to about 25-40 kWh/day.
+Currently, 200 panels bump our solar input up to about 25-40 kWh/day.

 – 549,377km in a car